fabrice-ducos/tactcl/README.md

 Jaclin is a fork of the TclJava project, who was developed and maintained by Mo Dejong and contributors until 2010.

+## Installation

+TclJava could be quite involved to build from the sources, because of its many dependencies (at least JDK and Tcl/Tk, each version of which coming with their own lot of idiosyncracies).
+Jaclin is no different.

+In order to ease the process, Jaclin's maintainer is developing [tclbuild](https://github.com/fabrice-ducos/tclbuild), a build tool for Tcl/Tk and Jaclin.
+It downloads frozen versions of Tcl/Tk, Jaclin (and some Tcl popular modules) and builds them accordingly.

+The brave ones (or those not wishing to try tclbuild, that is a work in progress and still unstable) can attempt to perform a manual installation (see docs/Topics/index.html).

+## Context and motivation for this fork

 TclJava provided a bridge between Java and Tcl technologies.
 Unfortunately, the project's lack of momentum in the 2010-2020 decade made it difficult to simply build TclJava main tools (tclblend and jacl) with modern Java Development Kits.
 Official [TclJava](http://tcljava.sourceforge.net/docs/website/index.html) on sourceforge lacks